Quantum information with quantum-like bits: Introduction

 The present paper is structured as follows.
-In \cref{subsec:one} we summarize the formalism describing how to construct a single-QL-bit Hilbert space.
+In \cref{subsec:one} we summarize our previous work describing how to construct a single-QL-bit Hilbert space.
 In \cref{subsec:many} we discuss its generalization to higher dimensions, and we show explicitly in \cref{subsubsec:bell} how to construct Bell states for two QL bits.
+In \cref{sec:sync_dyn} we show the fundamental role of emergent states in the synchronizing dynamics of the Kuramoto model as a paradigmatic classical system of synchronizing oscillators.
 In \cref{sec:gates} we study the action of a complete set of QL gates, and we provide concrete examples of their action.
-Finally, in \cref{sec:quantum_prob}, we present a set of axioms that enables us to define a QL probabilistic theory in our approach.
-In particular, we highlight the presence of a nonclassical interference term in the relation between total and conditional probabilities, specific to non-Kolmogorovian contextual probabilistic models. \cite{khrennikov2010}
+In \cref{sec:quantum_prob}, we present a set of axioms that enables us to define a QL probabilistic theory in our approach.
+In particular, we highlight the presence of a nonclassical interference term in the relation between total and conditional probabilities, specific to non-Kolmogorovian contextual probabilistic models. \cite{khrennikov2010} Finally, in \cref{sec:perspectives}, we propose a variety of experimental resources that could be utilized to experimentally implement and verify our formalism.

-In conjunction with Refs.~\onlinecite{scholes2023, product, scholes2024}, this work provides the mathematical foundation for a rigorous approach to QL information processing from classical synchronizing systems.
+In conjunction with Refs.~\onlinecite{scholes2023, product, scholes2024}, this work provides the mathematical foundation for a rigorous approach to QL information processing from classical many-body synchronizing systems.